tc39/proposal-signals/README.md

 Stage 1

+See the [process document](https://tc39.es/process-document/) for information on the stages.

 Authors: Rob Eisenberg and Daniel Ehrenberg

 This document describes an early common direction for signals in JavaScript, similar to the Promises/A+ effort which preceded the Promises standardized by TC39 in ES2015.
 Try it for yourself, using [a polyfill](https://github.com/proposal-signals/proposal-signals/tree/main/packages/signal-polyfill).